MR

 1. Contents Insurance

-Contents insurance offers coverage for everything in your home, from your furniture to all your electronics.
-It also provides protection for your personal belongings while you travel, like in your car or in another country.
+Contents insurance safeguards virtually everything within your home, from furniture to your array of electronic devices.
+It protects even when your personal belongings are on the move, whether in your car or abroad.

 2. Living Expenses